Where is Mount Everest Located?

 Everest 3 High Pass Trek is an exciting adventure in the Himalayas of Nepal.
 It consists of trekking on popular Everest trails while also seeing unique ornaments (flora and fauna) of the Khumbu region.
 Although it is inclusive of Everest base camp trek and hike to Kala Patthar.
-Throughout we cross three passes in the Everest region -Kongma la pass (5,535/18,159ft), Cho La pass (5420m/17,782ft), and Renjo La pass(5,340m/17,520ft) and involving others high mountain passes..
+Throughout we cross three passes in the Everest region -Kongma la pass (5,535/18,159ft), Cho La pass (5420m/17,782ft), and Renjo La pass(5,340m/17,520ft) and involving other high mountain passes.

 Gokyo Valley Renjo Pass Trekking

 Gokyo Valley Via Renjo Pass Trek is certainly one of the most stunning mountain areas on earth.
 This short route enables trekkers who have a limited time to discover the most famous beauties of Nepal.
 Set amongst breath-taking high mountain scenery, the route leads through the Khumbu - Sherpa country.
 2 routes are possible: Renjo Pass trek or an alternative itinerary.
 The trail to Gokyo is a gradual ascent up the valley passing through patches of birch and rhododendron forest where the elusive musk deer can sometimes be seen.
 Through small yak-grazing settlements, we reach the Gokyo lakes.